Lukeasargen/papernotes/ml/colorization/readme.md

 - "we condition our palette-based generator on a target illumination color" "we use a differentiable network to predict the illumination"

 **Takeaways**
 - Output is RGB.
 Step 1 is train a exemplar based generator.
-Step 2 is learn the color patlette and illumination mapping into the latent space from step 1.
+Step 2 is learn the color patlette and illumination mapping into the latent space from step 1. content encoder uses positional normalization

 ## 2021-06 Color2Embed Fast Exemplar-Based Image Colorization using Color Embeddings
 - CIE Lab "we directly extract the color embeddings in RGB color space while our reconstruction process is performed in Lab color space"